Alexander Monro III: Family

-His son Alexander Monro was a Captain in the Rifle Brigade; James Monro was assistant surgeon on the Scots Greys; Henry Monro was a colonist in the Port Phillip District of Australia where he was involved in the Waterloo Plains massacre of Indigenous Australians, later moving to Malaga, Spain where he died; William Monro was a lieutenant in the 79th Highlanders.
+His son Alexander Monro was a Captain in the Rifle Brigade; James Monro was assistant surgeon on the Scots Greys; Henry Monro was a colonist in the Port Phillip District of Australia where he was involved in the Waterloo Plains massacre of Indigenous Australians, later moving to Málaga, Spain, where he died; William Monro was a lieutenant in the 79th Highlanders.
 His third daughter married George Skene, son of James Skene of Rubislaw.

 In popular culture

 In the 2010 motion picture Burke and Hare, Monro is a bitter rival of Dr Robert Knox (Tom Wilkinson) whom he thwarts at every turn by having a statute passed ensuring all dead bodies be passed on to him for dissection.
 He also has an unhealthy obsession with feet.
 Monro is portrayed by Tim Curry.